FVQA: Fact-based Visual Question Answering: Approach

 \subsection{Question-Query Mapping}

-In our approach, the KB-query is performed according to three properties of questions, \ie, visual concepts (refer to as \texttt{VC}), predicates (refer to as \texttt{REL}) and answer sources (refer to as \texttt{AS}). \bluetext{As shown in Section~\ref{sec:Statistics}, there are $3$, $13$ and $2$ types of visual concepts, predicates and the answer sources respectively.
-In the training data, these properties of a question can be obtained through the annotated supporting-fact and the given answer, and there are in total $32$ different combinations of the three properties in the proposed dataset (see Appendix).
-Since both question and query are sequences, the question-query mapping problem can be treated as a sequence-2-sequence problem \cite{sutskever2014sequence}, which can be solved by Recurrent Neural Network (RNN) \cite{mikolov2010recurrent}.
-In this work, we consider each distinct combination as a query type and learn a $32$-class classifier using LSTM models\cite{hochreiter1997long}, in order to identify the above three properties of an input question and perform a specific query.}
+In our approach, three characteristics of visual questions are firstly predicted by trained LSTM models, \ie, key visual concepts (\texttt{$T_{\mbox{KVC}}$}), key relationships (\texttt{$T_{\mbox{REL}}$}) and answer sources (\texttt{$T_{\mbox{AS}}$}).
+In the training data, these characteristics of a question can be obtained through the annotated supporting-fact and the given answer, and we have collected $32$ different combinations of $\langle$\texttt{\texttt{$T_{\mbox{KVC}}$},\texttt{$T_{\mbox{REL}}$},\texttt{$T_{\mbox{AS}}$}}$\rangle$ in the proposed dataset (see Appendix).
+Since both question and query are sequences, the question-query mapping problem can be treated as a sequence-to-sequence problem \cite{sutskever2014sequence}, which can be solved by Recurrent Neural Network (RNN) \cite{mikolov2010recurrent}.
+While in this work, we consider each distinct combination of the three characteristics as a query type and learn a $32$-class classifier using LSTM models\cite{hochreiter1997long}, in order to identify the above three properties of an input question and perform a specific query.}

 The LSTM is a memory cell encoding knowledge at every time step for what inputs have been observed up to this step.
 We follow the model used in \cite{qi2015caption}.
-Letting $\sigma$ be the sigmoid nonlinearity, the LSTM updates for time step $t$ given inputs $x_t$, $h_{t-1}$, $c_{t-1}$ are:

-Here, $i_t, f_t, c_t, o_t$ are the input, forget, memory, output state of the LSTM.
-The various $W$ matrices are trained parameters and $\odot$ represents the product with a gate value. $h_t$ is the hidden state at time step $t$ and is fed to a Softmax, which will produce a probability distribution $p_{t+1}$ over all candidate labels.

 The LSTM model for the question to query type mapping is trained in an unrolled form.
 More formally, the LSTM takes the sequence of words in the given question $Q=(Q_0,...,Q_L)$, where $Q_0$ is a special start word.
 Each word has been represented as a one-hot vector $S_t$.
 At time step $t=0$, we set $x_0=W_{es}S_0$ and $h_{initial}=\vec{0}$, where $W_{es}$ is the learnable word embedding weights.
 From $t=1$ to $t=L$, we set $x_t=W_{es}S_t$ and the input hidden state $h_{t-1}$ is given by the previous step.
 The cost function is

 where $N$ is the number of training examples. $T^{(i)}$ is the ground truth query types of the $i$-th training question. $\log p(T^{(i)})$ is the log-probability distribution over all candidate query types that is computed by the last LSTM cell, given the previous hidden state and the last word of question. $\ModParms$ represents model parameters, $\lambda_\ModParms\cdot||\ModParms||_2^2$ is a regularization term.